 Cory Eldridge, the 2006 H.L.
-Stevenson winner, worked in Jordan as the features editor at JO magazine, an English language monthly magazine that he interned for when he studied in Jordan during college.
+Stevenson winner, is now a communications specialist in Oregon.
+He worked in Jordan as the features editor at JO magazine, an English language monthly magazine that he interned for when he studied in Jordan during college.
 Here's an article he wrote in 2009 about his internship with the Reuters' Dubai bureau.
 He later wrote, “I used my OPC Foundation scholarship to pay for the trip.
 Because of the scholarship, I met the Reuters editors who offered me the opportunity.
 Thank you so much.
 I still don't believe I won the award, as a West Coast, state-school undergrad, and I still feel honored knowing that such a stellar organization included me in a group of brilliant, young journalists.”
 Check out his blog and website.

 Zvika Krieger, who won the Freedman award in 2006, is is a correspondent for The Atlantic, as well as senior vice president of the S. Daniel Abraham Center for Middle East Peace.
 He is a former editor at The New Republic and a formerNewsweek Middle East correspondent.
 Here is a piece in did for The Atlantic in 2011.

-Rawya Rageh, the 2006 Dan Eldon winner, now covers the Iraq Parliament for Al Jazeera English.
-Previously she was based in Cairo where she designed and oversaw coverage of all Egypt's news.
+Rawya Rageh, the 2006 Dan Eldon winner, is a Senior Crisis Adviser for Amnesty International.
+She was previously a broadcast journalist known for her in-depth coverage of notable stories across the Middle East and Africa.
+Previously she was based in Cairo where she designed and oversaw coverage of all Egypt's news for Al Jazeera English.
 She was in the center of AJE's coverage of the Egyptian uprising in 2011.
 Her reporting was named one of the top 50 stories produced by graduates of Columbia Journalism School during its first 100 years of operation.
 Rawya's comments at the scholarship luncheon were memorable for her plea that "Africa matters."
 She also covered the Saddam Hussein trial for AP in Baghdad.
 In a September 14, 2006, article on the web, she described locking eyes with him.
 On a television assignment in the Sudan,where she traveled to the South, to the border with Chad and to Darfur, she had a half hour exclusive interview with the president.

 Christina Hildreth, the Theo Wilson Scholarship winner in 2005, is now serving in Mumbai, India, with the International Justice Mission, a human rights organization that focuses on securing justice for the poor in 10 countries around the world.
 She is the field office's communications coordinator.
 She writes, designs, and reports on the work the IJM does to save women from sex trafficking.
 For more information, see www.IJM.org.
 Click here to read one of her stories.